dream-lab/VIoLET/README.md

 ```

 ### Calculating the number of VMs required
-This step is needed to determine the number of container VMs we will need to deploy the desired config and to compute the --cpus for every container. --cpus is an option given by the docker daemon which specifies the host machine's cpu utilization for a container. <br/>
+This step is needed to determine the number of container VMs we will need to deploy the infra_config and to compute the --cpus for every container. --cpus is an option given by the docker daemon which specifies the host machine's cpu utilization for a container. <br/>
-We can mention the number of devices, their types and network connectivity in the **infra-config.json** file.
-Create an Amazon VM instance.
+We mention the number of devices, their types and network connectivity in the **infra_config.json** file.
+Create the Amazon VM instance.
 Download and Install coremark (link - https://www.eembc.org/coremark/download.php) on the VM.
 ###### Step - 1
 After registering and downloading the zipped folder of coremark, cd to the coremark directory and run the following command.
 ```sh
 make XCFLAGS="-DMULTITHREAD=<number_of_VM_cores> -DUSE_FORK=1" REBUILD=1
 ```
 ###### Step - 2
-Step 1 generates the a excutabble file **coremark.exe**.
+Step 1 generates the an excutabble file **coremark.exe**.
 Run the coremark executable.
 ```sh
 ./coremark.exe
 ```